hamzaalictn/universitystore/README.md

 Tools
 -------

-Java - My framework is written using Java language, 8 version.
+`Java` - My framework is written using Java language, 17 version.

-Maven - My framework is created as a maven project, maven is a Java building application tool, in this project I have used maven to manage dependencies and also run our tests as mvn goals from terminal
+`Maven` - My framework is a Maven project, which is a Java build application tool that I use to manage dependencies and run tests from the endpoint as Maven goals.
+This allows me to streamline the process of managing dependencies and running tests.

-Selenium WebDriver - Is the browser automation library/tool/api  which I have used in this project.
+`Selenium WebDriver` - This is a tool and library used for browser automation that I have implemented in this project.
+It allows me to automate browser actions such as clicking buttons, filling out forms, and navigating pages to perform automated tests.

-JUnit  - Is a unit testing framework for the Java programming language.
-JUnit has been important in the development of test-driven development
+`Cucumber` - I used Cucumber to perform behavior-driven development (BDD) in my project.
+Gherkin allows me to specify the expected behaviors of the software in a logical language that anyone can understand.
+Cucumber runs automated acceptance tests that are written in a behavior-driven development (BDD) style, which streamlines the testing process and ensures that the software meets the expected requirements.

-Cucumber - I used cucumber to achieve behavior-driven development (BDD).
-With Gherkin, it allows expected software behaviours to be specified in a logical language that customers can understand.
-And It runs automated acceptance tests written in a behavior-driven development (BDD) style.
+`JUnit` - It is a unit testing framework for Java that helps write and run automated unit tests, and has been instrumental in the development of test-driven development.

-Extent - My framework generates detailed Cucumber-html reports which makes it is easy to read and understand to non-technical team members.
-My reports have details test steps and screenshots for any failures that may occur.
-If requested with a small adjustment, it can also make metrics on the percentage of passing, failing, skipped, etc.
+`Extent` - I've used Extent (an open-source reporting library used in Java-based automation frameworks) to generate detailed Cucumber HTML reports that are easy for non-technical team members to read and understand.
+These reports include detailed test steps and screenshots for any test failures that may occur, which helps to identify issues and troubleshoot them quickly.
+Additionally, with a small adjustment, the reports can also provide metrics on the percentage of passing, failing, skipped tests, etc.

-IDE - I used IntelliJ in my current framework.
+`IDE` - I have used IntelliJ as my integrated development environment (IDE).